tbobm/tbobm-blog/content/posts/watermarking-pictures-fast/index.md

 ### Bonus: Golang + Libvips

-As a bonus and for the sake of trying it out, I put together a simple Golang-based implementation.
+As a bonus and for the sake of trying it out, I put together a simple Go-based implementation.
 No surprise here, the whole program is going faster than both end to end Python implementation and the language overhead is slimmer than when using PyVips.